contentstack/cli/packages/contentstack/README.md

                                   mention the branch name, then by default the content will be exported from all the branches of your stack.
   -a, --alias=<value>             The management token alias of the source stack from which you will export content.
+  -b, --branch-alias=<value>      (Optional) The alias of the branch from which you want to export content.
   -c, --config=<value>            [optional] Path of the config -d, --data-dir=<value>          The path or the location in your file system to store the exported content.
 For e.g.,
                                   ./content